min2ha/ukwa-site/content/target/18054/index.en.md

   "subject": null
 }

-# Jonathan Edwards AS/MP, Member of Parliament for Carmarthen East and Dinefwr

 Jonathan Edwards is the Plaid Cymru prospective parliamentary candidate for Carmarthen East and Dinefwr.
 He is also the current MP.